freost/okam-security/README.md

 key = Key.decode(key)

-# Returns a hex representation of 32 random bytes prefuxed by 'hex:',
+# Returns a hex representation of 32 random bytes prefixed by 'hex:',
 # you can also pass the number of bytes you want to return

 encoded = Key.generate_encoded()